Skip to content

 How does Gavin Rozzi's experience inform his government expertise?

-Gavin Rozzi has worked within New Jersey state government, gaining firsthand experience with policy implementation, cross-agency coordination, and service delivery modernization.
+Gavin Rozzi has worked within New Jersey state government, gaining firsthand experience with policy implementation, cross-agency coordination, workforce development, and service delivery modernization.
 This practical experience, combined with his technical background, provides a unique perspective on driving change within government.

 About the Author